machiobrian/HMM_FFT/FFT/readme.md

 `Code Explanation: main.c`

-This code performs the FFT algorithm on an array of complex numbers, x, with N elements.
-The FFT is a fast algorithm that can be used to compute the discrete Fourier transform (DFT) of a signal.
+This code performs the `FFT algorithm on an array of complex numbers`, x, `with N elements`.
+> The FFT is a fast algorithm that can be used to compute the discrete Fourier transform (DFT) of a signal.

 In this case, the signal is assumed to be audio samples.
-The FFT can be used to extract the frequencies present in the signal, which is useful for speech recognition applications.
+The `FFT can be used to extract the frequencies present in the signal`, which is useful for speech recognition applications.

-The FFT algorithm works by recursively splitting the input array into even and odd samples and then combining the results using a process called "butterfly operations."
+The FFT algorithm works by `recursively splitting the input array into even and odd samples and then combining the results using a process called "butterfly operations."`

  The resulting FFT output is a set of complex numbers that represent the frequency components of the input signal.

-The readAudioSamples() function is left as an exercise to the reader, as it will depend
+* The readAudioSamples() function is left as an exercise to the reader, as it will depend

 `Code Explanation: main_1.c`
-The Fast Fourier Transform (FFT) is an efficient algorithm for computing the discrete Fourier transform (DFT) of a sequence.
-In speech recognition, the FFT can be used to convert a time-domain signal (such as an audio signal) into the frequency domain, which can then be used for further processing and analysis.
+The Fast Fourier Transform (FFT) is an efficient algorithm for computing the discrete Fourier transform (DFT) of a sequence.`In speech recognition, the FFT can be used to convert a time-domain signal (such as an audio signal) into the frequency domain, which can then be used for further processing and analysis.`

 Here is a sample code in C that demonstrates how to perform an FFT on a time-domain signal using the Kiss FFT library: